What is PPID or Cushing’s in horses?

 - PPID is usually a condition found in older horses, about 15 or older.
 Of course, there are exceptions to the rule.
 Ponies and some horse breeds, like the Morgans, are more likely to develop PPID.
 Dang those naughty ponies!

-This particularly lovely horse needs to be clipped all year long because of PPID.
+This particularly lovely horse must be clipped all year because of PPID.

 Typical signs of PPID in horses